 Domain name registrars, like GoDaddy, broker the registration with ICANN.
 You’d use domain registrar services to “buy” a domain name.

 Q: Can you own a domain forever?

 Domain registrars let you register domains for long periods, but you cannot outright buy domains.
 You’re free to renew domains.
-There have been instances where organizations, the government, and registrars take back domains if its owner infringes copyright, abuse policies, or break the law.
+There have been instances where organizations, the government, and registrars take back domains if their owner infringes copyright, abuses policies, or breaks the law.

 Q: Are there free domain names?

 Yes and no. Some services, like WordPress.com, let you register using sub-domains freely.
 Some hosting providers will include free domain registration when subscribing to their service (as a signup incentive).

 Q: Are domain names expensive?